Profile API

 The Profile API requires the following policies to be assigned to users within your tenant:

-1. Profile API Administrator This policy allows users to use the Destinations page to manage endpoints in your tenant’s Profile API.
+1. Allow Profile API administration This policy allows users to use the Destinations page to manage endpoints in your tenant’s Profile API.

-2. API Key Administrator This policy allows users to use the Users and Activity page to manage API keys and tokens required by Amperity APIs.
+2. Allow API key administration This policy allows users to use the Users and Activity page to manage API keys and tokens required by Amperity APIs.

 These policies may be assigned to the same user.